 - A permanent lab with two or three interconnected rooms and audiovisual facilities.

 Setup for recording audio, with a focus on portability.

 In the absence of recording devices, but with a watchful observer taking notes, the room in question will suffice.

 While the user is physically elsewhere (either moderated or unmoderated).

 Factors Affecting Cost

-- Participant Compensation: If you will be compensating participants for their time or travel, factor that into your testing budget.
+- The cost of compensating participants for their time or travel should be calculated into the overall testing budget.

 - Budget for lab or other equipment rentals if you don’t already own your own monitoring and recording gear.
 Testing facilities, such as a meeting room, may need to be booked, so plan accordingly.

 It’s important to remember that usability testing is more than just another box to be checked off in the project plan.
 Testing should serve a purpose, and the team should act on the findings.